pylint-dev/pylint/doc/user_guide/checkers/features.rst

   operations, such as for iteration, with statement assignment and exception handler assignment.
-:chained-comparison (R1716): *Simplify chained comparison between the operands* This message is emitted when pylint encounters boolean operation like "a < b and b < c", suggesting instead to refactor it to "a < b < c"
+:chained-comparison (R1716): *Simplify chained comparison between the operands* This message is emitted when Pylint encounters boolean operation like "a < b and b < c", suggesting instead to refactor it to "a < b < c"
 :simplifiable-if-expression (R1719): *The if expression can be replaced with %s* Used when an if expression can be replaced with 'bool(test)' or simply 'test'